Chadtech/elm-canvas-ports-experiment/readme.md

-# Elm Canvas Ports Experiment
+# Elm Canvas Ports Example

-This is an experiment to test out an idea of how to integrate an Html canvas into Elm using ports. [you can see it live here](http://elm-canvas-ports-experiment.surge.sh/)
+This is an example of how to integrate an Html canvas into an Elm project using ports. [you can see it live here](http://elm-canvas-ports-experiment.surge.sh/).
+Altho, you should probably check out [joakin/elm-canvas](https://github.com/joakin/elm-canvas) if you really just want to do canvas stuff in Elm

 Its organized in this way